CodeMuz/codemuz.github.io/_posts/2016-09-24-angular-1-tips-and-tricks.md

 expect(transformed.data).toEqual(['one', 'two', 'three']);
 ~~~

-Also you may have programmed your application to protect it from being reverse engineered or being scraped.
-If these measures occur before the build step then it's a good idea to disable them when unit testing.
+Lastly, you may have programmed your application to protect it from being reverse engineered be rewriting console, obfuscated source or any security restrictions.
+If any of these measures occur before the build step then it's a good idea to disable them when unit testing.
 An example is this vanilla JS command I use to change the location so that a page cannot be loaded into an IFrame.
 This will prevent PhtantomJS from working as expected and needs to be disabled for testing:

 ~~~
 if (window !== top) top.location = window.location